Ski resort

 A ski resort is a resort developed for skiing, snowboarding, and other winter sports.
-In Europe, most ski resorts are towns or villages in or adjacent to a ski area – a mountainous area with pistes (ski trails) and a ski lift system.
+In Europe, most ski resorts are towns or villages in or adjacent to a ski area–a mountainous area with pistes (ski trails) and a ski lift system.
 In North America, it is more common for ski areas to exist well away from towns, so ski resorts usually are destination resorts, often purpose-built and self-contained, where skiing is the main activity.

 Ski resort

-Ski resorts are located on both Northern and Southern Hemispheres on all continents except Antarctica.
+Ski resorts are located in both hemispheres, on all continents except Antarctica.
 They typically are located on mountains, as they require a large slope.
 They also need to receive sufficient snow (at least in combination with artificial snowmaking, unless the resort uses dry ski slopes).

 High concentrations of ski resorts are located in the Alps, Scandinavia, western and eastern North America, and Japan.
 There are also ski resorts in the Andes, scattered across central Asia, and in Australia and New Zealand.

 Extreme locations of non-indoor (at least one ski lift outside) ski resorts include: